 Is there a free NotebookLM alternative?

 Yes.
-Google Illuminate is free with a daily generation cap, and Jellypod has a free tier you can start with before any audio is published.
+Google Illuminate is free with a daily generation cap, and on Jellypod drafting, editing, and regenerating audio is free on every plan, with credits spent only when you publish or download.
 ElevenLabs and Speechify also offer free quotas for their voice and text-to-speech features.
+See what NotebookLM's own paid tiers cost if you're weighing an upgrade there instead.

 Can any of these publish a real podcast to Spotify and Apple Podcasts?